- Multidisciplinary University Research Initiative (MURI)

 Adjustments based on the IGCE amount estimated and the actual amount agreed upon/proposed can be made post-award.

-The Contracting Office will not be able to process your order until ALL fees discussed are received and identified (as a whole) in its own separate Direct Charge Form/MIPR and the aforementioned support agreement has been signed by both ARL and the requiring activity.
-A template DD 1144 support agreement is included on this website.
+The Contracting Office will not be able to process your order until ALL funds and fees discussed are received and identified and the aforementioned support agreement has been signed by both ARL and the requiring activity.

 For example, identify the amounts to show: